Need help? +34 659 135 980

 Picture Collage South Tyrolean Art Nouveau Hotel

-This hidden gem, The South Tyrolean Art Nouveau Hotel, has been a family run business for 4 generations now and has a strong emphasis on being a sustainable, family-friendly haven.
-The hotel features a great kids club with a varied childcare programme 7 days a week (for kids aged 3 and up), state-of-the-art spa facilities, award-winning cuisine and lots of activities at and around the hotel, from tennis lessons to group hikes.
+This hidden gem, The South Tyrolean Art Nouveau Hotel, has been a family run business for 4 generations now.
+It has a strong emphasis on being a sustainable, family-friendly haven.
+The hotel features a great kids club with a varied childcare programme.
+It’s open 7 days a week (for kids aged 3 and up), state-of-the-art spa facilities, award-winning cuisine and lots of activities at and around the hotel, from tennis lessons to group hikes.

 Our third and last family-friendly discovery was located in the beautiful Pustertal Valley, not too far from Brixen.
 At The South Tyrolean Panorama Retreat there are plenty of activities designed for families and kids.
-The hotel does not offer childcare on-site as it is all about families making experiences together, and this is exactly what we did there.
+The hotel does not offer childcare on-site as it is all about families making experiences together.
+This is exactly what we did there.
 Those who follow us on Instagram might have seen my son on the giant swing, which was for sure a once-in-a-lifetime experience.

 Picture collage of the South Tyrolean Panorama Retreat

-This year travelling has become more unpredictable and challenging, but one thing is for sure: I will never forget the feeling of freedom I felt once we overcame the fear of travelling and got to enjoy our holidays in this beautiful part of the world.
+This year travelling has become more unpredictable and challenging.
+I will never forget the feeling of freedom I felt once we overcame the fear of travelling.
+Once again we got to enjoy our holidays in this beautiful part of the world.

-I know planning a holiday might feel scary with everything that is going on but please know we are here to help and guide you, so you can find suitable and safe holidays for you and your family.
-Booking conditions have changed for all our properties and cancellation policies are adapted to the current situation to make sure travelling will be carefree and possible in 2021.
+I know planning a holiday might feel scary with everything that is going on.
+However, please know we are here to help and guide you.
+Booking conditions have changed for all our properties.
+Cancellation policies are adapted to the current situation to make sure travelling will be carefree and possible in 2021.

-Please contact us anytime if you´d like to plan on something to look forward to!
+Please contact us anytime if you would like to plan on something to look forward to!

 Have a lovely autumn time!